"

 Figure 18.2.
 WPS Base Materials and Thickness Range Qualified / Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-These next parts of a WPS, seen in Figure 18.2, are filled out by a qualified representative who has experience and knowledge of the welding code being used.
-The base materials are part of group numbers 1 or 2.
-A36 is a common carbon steel that is used in welding schools across the country due to its widespread structural use and ease of welding.
-This WPS allows for A36, which is part of AWS group 1 to be welded to groups 1 and 2.
+The left portion of this section is about the base materials.
+A36, seen identified on the notes line, is a common carbon steel that is used in welding schools across the country due to its widespread structural use and ease of welding.
+This WPS allows for A36, which is part of AWS group 1, to be welded to groups 1 and 2.
 It also allows other materials in group 1 to be welded to group 1 or 2 materials, and also for group 2 materials to be welded to group 1 or 2 materials.
-As you can see this WPS can allow for many steel alloys to be welded together.
+As you can see, this WPS allows for many steel alloys to be welded together.

-The thickness range qualified is for all thicknesses greater or equal to ⅛” (designated by the decimal 0.125”, which means ⅛”).
-This also includes all fillet welds, and pipe diameters of greater than 24”.
-At a certain point a large diameter pipe is similar to welding on flat plates, which is why your school usually has you weld on plates in a pipe class before welding on actual pipes.
+This WPS also includes a diameter range qualified, with this one allowing for pipe diameters of greater than or equal to 24 inches.
+At a certain point a large diameter pipe is similar to welding on flat plates, which is why welding schools usually have you weld on plates first in a pipe class before welding on actual pipes.

 Filler Metals of a NASA Welding Procedure Specification.
 A full explanation of the sections of the form is described in the text following the image.